 See all the Shopify store income reports here.

-Maybe you’ve been wanting to start a store, but don’t know where to start or what platform to choose.
+Maybe you’ve been wanting to start an ecommerce store, but don’t know where to start or what platform to choose.

 Maybe you’re scared to start a store because you don’t know how you’ll possibly be able to drive traffic to it.

-Maybe you already have a store and can’t understand why you’re not making anything but chump change in it.
+Maybe you already have a store and can’t understand why you’re not making money online like all the other wealthy store owners.